 We have focused and intend to continue to focus primarily on four key growth initiatives: (1) introduce new products; (2) expand our distribution network; (3) penetrate adjacent markets; and (4) leverage our growth platform with technology and strategic acquisitions.
+Xtant has continued to experience growth from the two new products introduced in 2021, and we will continue to focus on growing those lines.
+Concurrently, our penetration into certain adjacent markets has slowed due to recently limited availability of production labor in our local area.
+Initiatives are underway to improve our recruitment, training capabilities and production levels in order to better penetrate new market opportunities.
 While the intent of these four key growth initiatives is to increase our future revenues, no assurance can be provided that we will be successful in implementing these growth initiatives or increasing our future revenues.